JacobRosenbaum/dev10-classwork/week-04/assessment/sustainable-foraging/README.md

             * Names do not appear in order
                 * [x] Solved by adding .sorted(Comparator.comparing(Forager::getLastName)) in ForagerService findByLastName method
             * Validation error!
 Program allows user to add a Forage with the same date, item, & Forager
+                * [x] Wrote a forageDuplicateValidation method to solve issue

                 * TODO:
                     * [ ] Add validation method in ForageService to ensure user cannot enter duplicate Forages